arjungoel7/Data-Structures-and-Algorithms/README.md

 ## Josephus Problem.
 This algorithm solves the classic Josephus problem using a circular linked list.
 The circular list is traversed and nodes deleted at the specific intervals.
 The last remaining node is the solution to the problem.

+## Infix to Postfix conversion
+This program converts a infix expression to a postfix expression.
+A pushdown stack and a postfix array is used for the implementation.